tippi-fifestarr/aptos-billboard/GAS_STATION_BUG_REPORT.md

-# Gas Station Sponsored Transactions Bug Report
+# Gas Station Sponsored Transactions Report (Resolved)

+> Outcome: Sponsored transactions now work for both Petra and Aptos Connect on Testnet.
+The final fix was to submit transactions with `withFeePayer: true`, cap gas to match the Gas Station rule (e.g., `maxGasAmount: 50`, `gasUnitPrice: 100`), and pass a per-transaction `transactionSubmitter` for Aptos Connect.
+Dependencies were also aligned to the latest compatible versions.

 ## Issue Summary
 Gas Station integration appears to be properly configured but transactions are NOT being sponsored.
 Users are still being charged network fees despite following MCP guidance and proper configuration.

 ## Environment

+### At time of issue (broken)
 - **Network**: Aptos Testnet
 - **Framework**: Next.js 15.3.3 with React 18
 - **SDK Version**: @aptos-labs/ts-sdk v3.0.0